The crawl, walk, run approach to setting up a transactional SMS strategy

 - Run: offer high-standards shipment and delivery communication

 What is transactional SMS?

-A transactional SMS is a type of text message sent by a business or service to provide important information related to a transaction made with them.
-For example, a bank might send an SMS to confirm a transaction made with your debit card, or an online store might send an SMS with a recent purchase details.
-Other examples include order and shipping confirmations, order status, appointment reminders, shipping updates, delay notifications, etc.
+For example, a bank might send an SMS to confirm a transaction made with your debit card, or an online store might send an SMS with recent purchase details.
+Other examples include order and shipping confirmations, order status, appointment reminders, shipping updates, delay notifications, critical alerts, etc.

 Not to be confused with promotional SMS, transactional SMS is a form of customer service that goes above and beyond in keeping customers informed about a purchase.